ngi-nix/opaque-sphinx/README.md

 $ ip a
 $ export IP_ADDR=X.X.X.X # 192.168....

-# Launch the app in the phone, press the 'Settings' icon and press 'Scan from
+# Launch the androsphinx app in the phone, press the 'Settings' icon and press 'Scan from
 # QR code'.
 Generate the QR code on the dev machine (make sure the $IP_ADDR is set).
 (printf '\x01' ; cat ./datadir/masterkey ; printf '\x09\x33%s' "$IP_ADDR") | qrencode -8 -t ANSI256
 # (Now scan the generated code with the phone.)